-DISCWT - Weight to discharges in the universe General Notes
+DISCWTcharge - Weight to discharges in the universe.
+Use to create national estimates for total charges.

-DISCWT is a discharge-level weight.
-To produce national estimates, use DISCWT to weight sampled discharges in the Core file to the discharges from all community hospitals located in the U.S. For detailed information about the development and use of discharge and hospital weights, see the year-specific report on the Design of the HCUP Nationwide Inpatient Sample.
+DISCWT and DISCWTcharge are discharge-level weights.
+To produce national estimates, use DISCWT or DISCWTcharge to weight sampled discharges in the Core file to the discharges from all community, non-rahabilitation hospitals located in the U.S.